sarismet/gjg-sarismet/README.md

 you can run redis, postgresql and our project in docker compose then I left a Dockerfile for this project.

+## Important Rules

+- Ranks star with 0

 ## API Reference